Prostate Problems Erectile Disfunction

 Before starting PEMF therapy:

-- Get proper diagnosis - Make sure it's BPH, not prostate cancer
+- Get proper diagnosis - Ensure symptoms are from BPH, not prostate cancer or other conditions

-- Baseline measurements - PSA test, prostate exam, flow study
+- Baseline measurements - PSA test, digital rectal exam, urinalysis, flow study, post-void residual

-- Monitor progress - Track symptoms and follow up
+- Monitor progress - Track symptoms with validated questionnaires (IPSS)

 Getting Started with PEMF Therapy for BPH